Eux86/sonarqube17plusBranch200/readme.md

 docker-compose up -d
 ```

-## Run a tepmorary image of Sonarqube
+## Run a temporary image of Sonarqube
 ### Note: this method does not allow persistency

 Open your command shell and *cd* into the *sonarqube17plusBranch200* folder.
 Then copy and paste this command: